PHuhn/RaspberryPI/Nagios/README.md

 );
 ```

-I replaced them with 8 random tokens, either from python 3.7's secrets or from wordpress salt creation.
+I replaced them with a number of random tokens, either from python 3.7's secrets or from wordpress salt creation.
 I replaced all $, %, ` and !, so the token can be eaily used on a DOS or UNIX command line.

 ##### nrdp.conf